luisza/sdn_control/README.md

 # sdn_control
 Network overlay web controller and host client

-###  :warning: this software is in development and is not stable jet so is not for production environment
+###  :warning: this software is in development and is not stable yet so is not for production environment

 ## What I can do with this software?